Engineering Shipping and Maritime Operations - Level 3

 Other Costs and Equipment Needed

 All clothing and personal protective equipment will be provided by your sponsoring company or the College.
-It may be useful to bring a laptop, however, there are ample IT facilities on site.
+It is recommended that you to bring a laptop or similar device, however, there are IT facilities on site.

 Expert Tutors